vmware/container-service-extension/docs/cse3_0/CSE30.md

 ### 2.2 CSE Server
 #### 2.2.1 Greenfield installation
-With CSE 3.0 - VCD 10.2 combination, CSE installation command `cse install -c config.yaml` does two additional steps than what it used to do in the earlier versions.
+When CSE 3.0 is configured with vCD 10.2, CSE installation command `cse install -c config.yaml` does two additional steps than what it used to do in the earlier versions.
 Refer [CSE 3.0 installation](CSE_SERVER_MANAGEMENT.html#cse30-greenfield).